 ‘I don’t know why with a sponge.
 Now would you please!’
 She lifts the back of her shirt exposing the spot.
 ‘Softer!’

 ‘Yeah, softer.
 That’s it!’
-And her sigh of relief is so loud, he blushes.
+And her sigh of relief is so loud that he blushes.
 When the deed is done, she pulls down her shirt.

 ‘Did it work?’, he asks.

-‘Bah, not quite.’
-And they both share a good laugh.
+‘Bah, not quite’, she says, and they both share a good laugh.

 ‘Do you have an itch?’, she asks.

-‘Ok let’s go.’
+‘Ok then, let’s go.’
 She throws the sponge over her shoulder.
-And when she sees that he is about to pick it up, she yells: ‘Clean up in aisle four’, just for good measure, takes his arm, and runs out the door.
+And when she sees that he is about to pick it up, she yells: ‘Clean up in aisle four’, just for good measure; takes his arm, and runs out the door.